ibrahimkanber/JSBOOK/README.md

 ### Challanges at development and answers

-1. <b>Users write a code as a string.How can we execute?</b>
+1. <b>Code will be provided to Preview as a string.
+We have to execute it safely ?</b>
-2. <b>Users can write a code like JSX and our Browser cannot execute.What is the solution</b>
+2. <b>This code might have advanced JS syntax in it (like JSX) that your browser can't execute</b>
 3. <b>The code might have import statements for other JS files or CSS.
-We have to deal with those import statements before executing the code.What is the solution</b>
+We have to deal with those import statements before executing the code</b>